Mishalassif/Mishalassif.github.io/index.md

 <!--<p><img src="assets/mishal.jpg" alt="abc" style="float: right;margin-right: 7px;margin-top: 7px;height: 200px;border: 5" /></p>-->

+I am a first year Ph.D student in the [Department of Electrical Engineering](http://www.ece.illinois.edu) at [University of Illinois at Urbana-Champaign](https://illinois.edu/) where I am being advised by [Prof. Yuliy Baryshnikov](https://publish.illinois.edu/ymb/).

-I am a final year Dual degree (B.Tech + M.Tech) student in the [Department of Mechanical Engineering](http:\\www.me.iitb.ac.in) at [Indian Institute of Technology Bombay](http://www.iitb.ac.in).
-I am being advised by [Prof. Debasish Chatterjee](http://www.sc.iitb.ac.in/~chatterjee) and [Prof. Ravi Banavar](http://www.sc.iitb.ac.in/~banavar) in the [Department of Systems and Control Engineering](http://www.sc.iitb.ac.in).
+I graduated with a Dual degree (B.Tech + M.Tech) in Mechanical Engineering from the [Indian Institute of Technology Bombay](http://www.iitb.ac.in) where I was advised by [Prof. Debasish Chatterjee](http://www.sc.iitb.ac.in/~chatterjee) and [Prof. Ravi Banavar](http://www.sc.iitb.ac.in/~banavar) in the [Department of Systems and Control Engineering](http://www.sc.iitb.ac.in).

-My research currently focuses on various mathematical aspects of optimization and control. <br>
+My research focuses on various mathematical aspects of optimization, control and learning. <br>
 More information: [Curriculum Vitae]({{ "/assets/cv_mishal.pdf" | absolute_url }}) <br>
 Email: [mishal\_assif@iitb.ac.in](mailto:mishal\_assif@iitb.ac.in) <br>